joostvanhoof/laravel-medialibrary/docs/advanced-usage/consuming-events.md

 - `media`: the `\Spatie\MediaLibrary\Models\Media`-object of which a conversion has been completed
 - `conversion`: the conversion (an instance of `\Spatie\MediaLibrary\Conversion\Conversion`) that has just been completed

+### ResponsiveImagesGenerated
+This event is fired when a all responsive images have been generated.

+The event has one public property:

+- `model`:  the object that conforms to `\Spatie\MediaLibrary\HasMedia\Interfaces\HasMedia` of which the responsive images have just been generated.

 ### CollectionHasBeenCleared
 This event will be fired after a collection has been cleared.